DieterSteinhauser/project_documentation/sphinx/engineering/diodes.rst

 .. figure:: reference/fast_diode.png
   :align: center

-  Figure 1: A Common Fast Recovery Diode.
+  A Common Fast Recovery Diode.

 Fast recovery diodes combine elements of general purpose rectifier diodes and switching diodes.
 Fast recovery diodes often tolerate high voltage (< 1000V) and current (< 3A) much like a rectifier diode, but can operate at high speeds